CleverCodeCravers/VisualPairCoding/README.md

 ![VisualPairCoding Session](./Documentation/VisualPairCoding_SessionMenu.png)

-The Animation when the next driver is Up
+The Animation when the next driver is up

 ![VisualPairCoding Session](./Documentation/VisualPairCoding_Animation.png)